Embedded contact homology and open book decompositions: ECH for manifolds with torus boundary

 \s\n 3. $ECH^{\flat}(M, \alpha)$.
 The chain complex $ECC^{\flat}(M,\alpha)$ is generated by orbit sets which are constructed from $\mathcal{P}\cup\{e\}$.
 As in the case of $ECC(M,\alpha)$, if $\mathcal{N}$ is a negative Morse-Bott family, no Morse-Bott building $\tilde u$ in $\R\times M$ besides trivial cylinders can have $e$ at the positive end.
 Hence the differential can be defined by counting Morse-Bott buildings of ECH index $1$ in $\R\times M$, whose orbit sets are constructed from $\mathcal{P}\cup \{e\}$.

-The verification of $\bdry^2=0$ needs one extra consideration: An index $2$ family of $J$-holomorphic curves in $\R\times M$ which involves $e$ at the negative end can break into a nice Morse-Bott building $\tilde u$ which involves $h$ at the negative end.
-This would be a problem since orbit sets containing $h$ are not in the chain complex $ECC^{\flat}(M,\alpha)$.
-However, since there are {\em two} gradient trajectories from $h$ to $e$, the Morse-Bott building $\tilde u$ can be glued onto each of the two gradient trajectories and $\bdry^2=0$ holds even when we discard orbit sets which contain $h$.
+The verification of $\bdry^2=0$ needs one extra consideration: An index $2$ family of $J$-holomorphic curves in $\R\times M$ can break into a Morse-Bott building $\tilde u$ which involves $h$ at the negative end, followed by a holomorphic cylinder from $h$ to $e$.
+(Note that, by the Trapping Lemma, these holomorphic cylinders are the only nontrivial holomorphic curves which go from $h$ to $e$ and so there are no other cases to consider.)

+This type of breaking could be a problem because orbit sets containing $h$ are not in the chain complex $ECC^{\flat}(M,\alpha)$.
+However, since there are {\em two} gradient trajectories from $h$ to $e$ with ECH index $I=1$ and no other holomorphic curve (or building) with a positive end at $h$, the Morse-Bott building $\tilde u$ can be glued onto each of the two gradient trajectories.
+This proves that families breaking at $h$ always come in pairs, and therefore $\bdry^2=0$ holds even when we discard orbit sets which contain $h$.

 If $\mathcal{N}$ is a positive Morse-Bott family, then $e$ can only be at the positive end of a $J$-holomorphic curve in $\R \times M$, and the proof of $\partial^2=0$ remains the same with the obvious modifications.